-By asking this question, you can gauge how committed your candidates are to progressing within your organization and driving results, perhaps in a more senior role in the future.
+By asking this question, you can gauge how committed your candidates are to progress within your organization and drive results, perhaps in a more senior role in the future.

 Within three to five years, I hope to have moved on to a customer service leadership position or managerial role within your organization.
 Since customer service is a critical element for the success of each business, I would relish the chance to prove myself in a more senior role.